Resources

 Leveridge starts where Holistiplan stops.

 You upload the same tax return.
-Leveridge reads Schedule E specifically, pulling rental income, operating expenses, and depreciation schedules for every property the client owns.
+Leveridge reads Schedule E specifically, pulling rental income, operating expenses, and depreciation schedules for every property the client owns, without hand-entering a figure.
 It builds the portfolio automatically and calculates the metrics advisors need to evaluate the property: cash flow, embedded equity, ROE, and current tax exposure.

 From there, you model the three exit paths side by side.
 Hold: what does the return trajectory look like over the next five to ten years?
 Sell: what is the client’s true walk-away cash after capital gains, depreciation recapture, and NIIT?
 1031 Exchange: how much purchasing power does the client preserve, and what does that look like in cash flow terms compared to a taxable sale?